urbit/old-urbit.org/setup/index.md

 sort: 1
 ---

-*Tlön is surely a labyrinth, but it is a labyrinth devised by men, a labyrinth destined to be deciphered by men.*
+> Tlön is surely a labyrinth, but it is a labyrinth devised
+> by men, a labyrinth destined to be deciphered by men.
-**(Tlön, Uqbar, Orbis Tertius)**
+> - Tlön, Uqbar, Orbis Tertius

 ##Prepare your computer##